kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 V_{allow}(t)
 ```

+Technical access to a path does not imply authority to mutate that path.

 ---

-## 11. Current-state and prestate correspondence
+## 13. Current-state and prestate correspondence

 Define: